flowsforapex/flowsforapex.github.io/README.md

 - title: Name your blog post
 - last_modified_at: typically the publish date but if you update the blog post later, make sure to update this value
 - permalink: link where the page will be accessible, you should keep /:collection/ because all blog post will be publish under the post collection
-- author: refer to an author profile, datas can be udpated under _data/authors.yml
+- author: refer to an author profile, datas can be updated under _data/authors.yml
 - tags: add one or more tags to the blog posts

 ## Update the resources page